awsdocs/aws-codebuild-user-guide/doc_source/welcome.md

 To use CodePipeline to create a pipeline and then add a CodeBuild build or test action, see [Use AWS CodePipeline with CodeBuild](how-to-create-pipeline.md)\.
 For more information about CodePipeline, see the [AWS CodePipeline User Guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/)\.

+The CodeBuild console also provides a way to quickly search for your resources, such as repositories, build projects, deployment applications, and pipelines\.
+Choose **Go to resource** or press the `/` key, and then type the name of the resource\.
+Any matches appear in the list\.
+Searches are case insensitive\.
+You only see resources that you have permissions to view\.
+For more information, see [Viewing Resources in the Console](console-resources.md)\.

 ## Pricing for CodeBuild<a name="welcome-pricing"></a>

 For information, see [CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing)\.